curl/curl/docs/MANUAL.md

     curl ftp://ftp.funet.fi

+Get the all terms matching curl from a dictionary:

+    curl dict://dict.org/m:curl

 Get the definition of curl from a dictionary:

-    curl dict://dict.org/m:curl
+    curl dict://dict.org/d:curl

 Fetch two documents at once: